Fix avoid excessive-DOM size lighthouse warning

 5. Bad (template) coding.

-When a large DOM size is created by your editor or caused your your template things could get ugly.
+When a large DOM size is created by your editor or caused by your template things could get ugly.
 This means that bloated code is part of your website's core.
 You will need to switch editors, rewrite parts of your template or even start from scratch.

 • Lazy load parts of your webpage.